Create Workflows

 The Add Item window appears.

-2. Select the PDF template you want to add, and click Add
+2. Select the PDF Template you want to add, and click Add

 -OR-

-Click Create and create a new PDF template in the PDF Template Builder.
+Click Create and create a new PDF Template in the PDF Template Builder.

-The PDF is added to the canvas.
+The PDF Template is added to the canvas.

 Dynamic Document